from training.npr.org: https://training.npr.org/2015/10/07/russell-lewis-guide-to-fact-checking/

 And verify again

 With the Internet especially, it’s very easy to “verify” facts that are actually incorrect.
-For example, the government agency known as the VA is not actually called the Veterans Administration (despite what this website tells you).
+For example, the government agency known as the VA is not actually called the Veterans Administration.

 Do your own analysis